Threat Protection Tests — Complete Guide

 Available Formats

-- .ZIP — Compressed archive to test archive scanning depth.
+- .ZIP — Compressed archive.
+Tests archive scanning depth and gateway AV unpack capability.